Updated: Mar 22, 2020

 If you're a fan of Mark Mangini's work, they have plenty of articles (and videos) about his experience with Foley recording, sound design and more.
 For field recordists, they have many articles on tips and tricks to get the best results while recording animals, Foley, ambience, you name it.

 News, Interviews, Game Audio, Film Sound and more.
-This blog hosts plenty of insightful posts.
+The Sound Architect hosts plenty of insightful posts.

 This array of knowledge is organized by Sam Hughes, Katie Tarrant, and Alyx Jones.
 With many volunteers that contribute to this blog, you're sure to gain an interesting perspective from everyone involved.